KharlAbban/KharlAbban_Profile_Sample/frontendmentor_interactive_rating/README.md

 - [Author](#author)
 - [Acknowledgments](#acknowledgments)

-**Note: Delete this note and update the table of contents based on what sections you keep.**

 ## Overview

 ### The challenge

 Users should be able to:

-- View the optimal layout for the app depending on their device's screen size
+- View the optimal layout for the interface depending on their device's screen size
-- See hover states for all interactive elements on the page
+- See hover and focus states for all interactive elements on the page
-- Select and submit a number rating
-- See the "Thank you" card state after submitting a rating

 ### Screenshot